bjfranks/BRECPSER/README.md

 ## Standard Datasets

 Use the datasets provided in CCoHG.py and 3r2r.py which are in standard PyTorch Geometric format.
-The 3r2r dataset has an option to toggle the used target by calling
+The 3r2r dataset has an option to toggle the used target, default diameter, by calling

 ```python
 _3r2r(target="cycles")